Askill/Hiring-Task_Web-Crawler-on-EKS/README.md

 ### Crawler

-I reused a crawler I had prepared earlier: `https://github.com/Askill/optar`
+I reused a crawler I had made earlier: `https://github.com/Askill/optar`
 This crawler traverses all links on a given website, caches this tree, compares the new tree to previously cached ones and searches all *new* sites for specific keywords.
 This crawler is specifically designed for news sites and blogs and not for content changes on normally static sites like a companies home page.